 Behaviours that may be indicative of sex addiction include:

 Sex addiction can be devastating to the lives of those affected, particularly for spouses or partners of addicts.
 Sex between a couple is an expression of intimacy and mutual trust, so the idea that a partner could be a sex addict without their knowledge can seem like a profound betrayal.
 Their partner may have great difficulty dealing with the feelings of shame, anger, shock, self-doubt, and sense of loss after the revelation.

 Other consequences of a sex addiction can include the risk of sexually transmitted diseases or unwanted pregnancies, financial difficulties from spending money on prostitutes or sex chat lines and neglecting work or social responsibilities in favour of participating in the sexual behaviour(s) to which they are addicted.

-If you have answered yes to any of the above questions, you could have a problem.
 As with any other addiction, sex addicts need treatment in order to recover - without treatment, the addiction will become progressively worse.

 You need to be aware that seeking novel or riskier types of behaviour in the pursuit of heightened levels of sexual stimulation can lead to activities that are illegal and likely to lead to criminal prosecution.